Whitehall Museum, Cheam, London – Projects

 Commenced in the 16th Century, Whitehall Museum is a timber framed, continuous jetty house mostly clad in 18th century white painted weatherboarding.
 As a rare example of Tudor architecture on a domestic scale, the grade II* listed building is of significant historic interest within the borough, where Whitehall sits at the heart of the historic Cheam Village Conservation Area.

 The building has had six separate building phases, which has contributed to its complex form and varying construction methods.
-Repairs carried out in the 1970’s were not particularly sympathetic, especially cementitious render work to the historic lime brick wall which has caused damp ingress to create structural issues.
+Repairs carried out in the 1970’s were not particularly sympathetic, especially cementitious render work to the historic lime brick wall which caused damp ingress to create structural issues.
 Although a timber survey will be required to confirm the extent, remedial work to the existing timber and masonry structure will be necessary to prevent further degradation of the building fabric and to preserve the museum for future generations.

 Shortlisted in the New London Architecture NLA2019 Awards, in the Conservation and Retrofit category.